 The Planned Development overlay also provides a mechanism through a discretionary review process to consider a new development that would be compatible with the existing neighborhood but does not meet all zoning standards.
 The proposed project requests an exception to the open space minimum requirements provided in the Zoning Code.
 The CC Commercial Community zoning district requires 200 square feet of useable open space per unit for exclusive use by the residents and their guests.
 The proposed project is providing 107.5 square feet of open space per unit with balconies/decks and common area open space.
-The project meets all other CC Commercial Community zoning district Community zoning district development regulations.
+The project meets all other CC Commercial Community zoning district community zoning district development regulations.

 Furthermore, staff finds that the application of the proposed CC(PD) Commercial Community Planned Development Overlay District zoning does provide an appropriate transition of density on the block from the commercial shopping center to the adjacent single-family residential properties.
 It does so with a density of 17 units an acre, which is lower than at the General Plan and Zoning Code maximum of 24 units per acre.
 In addition, the proposed site plan and design allows for large setbacks from the single-family residential properties and conforms with the daylight plane requirement in relation to the single-family residential properties to the north so not to have significant impact on those properties.
-The Planning Commission may only recommend approval of a rezoning for a Planned Development that is consistent with the adopted Land Use Element of the General Plan and is compatible with surrounding development, as per Zoning Code Section 3.04.112.
+The Planned Development is consistent with the adopted Land Use Element of the General Plan and is compatible with surrounding development, as per Zoning Code Section 3.04.112.